Husbands and Knives: Plot

 Comic Book Guy, having finally given up, closes the Android's Dungeon which Marge then acquires in order to open "Shapes", a women-only workout center that is an immediate hit.
 Many women of Springfield comment on Marge's efforts; she opens another location at an abandoned Krusty Burger.
 After an interview on the women's television show Opal, Marge becomes an international hit.
 Homer and Marge go on a luxury vacation at a hotel.
 Homer meets a group of three strapping young men who tell him he is on "wife support".
 They are all "trophy" husbands and convince Homer that Marge will soon dump him for a healthier man.
 They list the stages that will occur in their marriage before Marge dumps him.
 As these begin to occur, Homer overhears Marge talking to a group of women about dumping her purse, though he wrongly assumes she is talking about him.
 One of the three younger men tells Homer he is actually a first husband who used to be fat and ugly, but transformed himself through fashion, diet and exercise.
 Homer, however, decides that he needs to get cosmetic surgery.

 Homer attempts to win Marge back by having his stomach stapled.
 He is now much slimmer and has to liquify his food.
 Homer lures Marge into bed and turns her on, but has to make sure only his front is exposed as all of his excess skin is tied back behind him.
 Next, Homer gets extreme plastic surgery done.
 When finished, Homer looks entirely different; he is slim with well-defined musculature, narrower eyes, and a full head of black hair, and his tear ducts have been moved to his nipples among other things.
 At a ceremony in which Mayor Quimby rewards Marge for her work with Shapes, Homer arrives in his new form, much to the shock and disgust of the town.
 Homer and Marge run to the top of Springfield's Notre Dame tower to avoid the angry townspeople and Marge, saying she wants a trophy husband, deliberately pushes Homer off the tower.
 Homer wakes up in the hospital, back to his old self.
-Marge informs him that after he was knocked out, the surgeon requested her permission for the surgery and she refused; everything from Homer's surgery to his "death" was just a dream.
+Marge informs him that after he was knocked out, the surgeon requested her permission for the surgery and she refused; everything from Homer's plastic surgery to his "death" was just a dream.
 She had the doctor reverse Homer's stomach stapling, since she loves him no matter how he looks.
 The episode ends with Moore, Spiegelman, and Clowes watching Homer and Marge from mid-air.
 They notice that a meteor is headed for Earth, but become distracted from destroying it by news of a convention for underpaid writers.